 A. Yes.
 There will be 50 parking spaces in two lots (there are currently 12).
 There is also overflow parking at the ECLC and gym for large evening events in the Program Room.

 In addition to the personal enrichment the town Library offers to residents, it is also cost effective and provides substantial financial value to the community.
-A tally of the items and assistance provided in 2017 – including items available to borrow (books, DVDs, music, games, etc), programs for all ages, hours of computer and Wi-Fi use, and thousands of questions answered − showed a total monetary value of $1,173,121.
+A tally of the items and assistance provided in 2018 - including items available to borrow (books, DVDs, music, games, etc), programs for all ages, hours of computer and Wi-Fi use, and thousands of questions answered − showed a total monetary value of $1,019,976.15.
+The cost to taxpayers to support the Library in 2018 was $309,156.82.
+That's a savings of $3.30 for every $1.00 of taxpayer investment!
+It's also worth noting that the Library also serves the needs of the Early Childhood Learning Center next door saving the cost of additional materials and staffing.

-The Barrington Library has become the community’s center of personal enrichment and social interaction.
-Older residents, teens and many interest groups, for instance, have no place to meet.
-The larger building is necessary to ensure that our Library will be able to keep pace with the community’s changing needs and interests in the decades to come.
+The Library has become a community center.
+Our older residents, teens and many groups, for instance, have no place to meet.
+A larger building is necessary to ensure that our Library will be able to keep pace with the community’s changing needs and interests for decades to come.

 Please contact us if you have any questions or comments about our fundraising drive or project plan.
 We enjoy hearing community feedback.